 We managed to find a Lender who would assess Neil’s profits in a completely different way.
 The Lender took into account his “retained profits” and did not penalize him for his self-imposed frugal lifestyle.

-This Lender was not interested in the fact Neil was not drawing out a dividend he did not need from his Limited company and agreed to lend him up to £400,000 (Neil did not need this much as borrowed a much lower amount).
+This Lender was not interested in the fact Neil was not drawing out a dividend he did not need from his Limited company and agreed to lend him up to £400,000 (Neil did not need this much as he borrowed a much lower amount).

 Neil was not a self-employed applicant looking to take out a self-employed mortgage in Birmingham while simultaneously seeking to minimize the amount of tax he paid aggressively.
 He made personal sacrifices in terms of income to grow a business from scratch.